By Akash Patel, Outreach Manager and Writer, Science Entrepreneur Club

-Yeah, so this is progressing and what we’re doing is being less worried around monetisation and more focused on achieving product-market fit − understanding what users want.
-The most important thing is finding organisations and people that share our values and want to champion our cause − Genomics England, for instance, and the PRECISION-Panc programme in Glasgow.
+Yeah, so this is progressing and what we’re doing is being less worried around monetization and more focused on achieving product-market fit − understanding what users want.
+The most important thing is finding organizations and people that share our values and want to champion our cause − Genomics England, for instance, and the PRECISION-Panc program in Glasgow.
 These partnerships have helped to push our product and it's the way we get our software directly into the NHS and impacting patients.

 In the US, investors have a bigger appetite to put more money into considerably riskier investments than in the UK.
 So traditionally ventures in the UK go in and say “we are going to double your investment in three-years time.”
 Startups say this as if it’s a good thing, but for a US investor, that’s terrible.
 They want a one in ten chance of your company turning into a billion-dollar one.
 If not they don’t care.
 A one- or two-times return on the original investment barely makes a difference to their portfolio.
 What makes a difference is a 100-times return.
 That kind of mentality makes the US investors much more ambitious about what they do.

 As a researcher turned entrepreneur, what was that journey like?

 I was a wet lab biologist, I did my PhD on drug-resistant populations in breast cancer.
 The moment when I realized that academic focus was really different from entrepreneurial thinking, was when someone presented a paper on a new drug molecule that could inhibit metastasis of prostate cancers.
 But I realized that it was never going to get to market as there was no patent on it and no way of commercially exploiting it.
 It was just another discovery that was going to be published and that was it.
 It led me to understand that sometimes if you want your science to get out there and have the best impact don’t publish a paper but start a commercial endeavor instead.